-(b) Upon the occurrence of a Change in Control or Public Offering that closes prior to the First Vesting Date, if Recipient has been continuously employed by BRCC from the Grant Date through and including the date that is 90 days prior to the date of such Change in Control or Public Offering (provided, that Recipient's employment was not terminated by BRCC for Cause within 90 days of the date of such Change in Control or Public Offering, in which case no Restricted Units shall become vested pursuant to this Section 1.4(b)), then 20% of the Restricted Units that have not yet become vested pursuant to Section 1.4(a) above shall become vested as of the closing of such Change in Control or Public Offering.
-For purposes of this Section 1.4(b), if the Company or one of its Subsidiaries merges with a "SPAC", then such merger shall be deemed to constitute a Change in Control.
+(b) Upon the occurrence of a Change in Control or Public Offering that closes prior to the First Vesting Date, if Recipient has been continuously employed by BRCC from the Grant Date through and including the date that is 90 days prior to the date of such Change in Control or Public Offering (provided, that Recipient's employment was not terminated by BRCC for Cause within 90 days of the date of such Change in Control or Public Offering, in which case no Restricted Units shall become vested pursuant to this Section 1.4(b), then 20% of the Restricted Units that have not yet become vested pursuant to Section 1.4(a) above shall become vested as of the closing of such Change in Control or Public Offering.
+For purposes of thisSection 1.4(b), if the Company or one of its Subsidiaries merges with a "SPAC", then such merger shall be deemed to constitute a Change in Control.
 Any Change in Control or Public Offering that closes after the First Vesting Date shall not result in any accelerated vesting of the Restricted Units.
-For the sake of clarity, and notwithstanding the provisions of Section 1.4(a) above, if such Change in Control or Public Offering closes prior to the First Vesting Date, then 20% of Recipient's Restricted Units shall become vested as of such closing, with another 5% of Recipient's Restricted Units becoming vested on the First Vesting Date, so that 25% of the Restricted Units are vested as of the First Vesting Date (provided that Recipient has been continuously employed by BRCC from the Grant Date through and including the First Vesting Date).
+For the sake of clarity, and notwithstanding the provisions of Section 1.4(a) above, if such Change in Control or Public Offering closes prior to the First Vesting Date, then 20% of Recipient's Restricted Units shall become vested as of such closing, with another 5% of Recipient's Restricted Units becoming vested on the First Vesting Date (provided that Recipient has been continuously employed by BRCC from the Grant Date through and including the First Vesting Date).

-(c) Restricted Units that have become vested as set forth in Section 1.4(a) or Section 1.4(b) are referred to herein as "Vested Restricted Units".
-Restricted Units that have not become vested as set forth in Section 1.4(a) or Section 1.4(b) are referred to herein as "Unvested Restricted Units".
+(c) Restricted Units that have become vested as set forth inSection 1.4(a) or Section 1.4(b) are referred to herein as "Vested Restricted Units".
+Restricted Units that have not become vested as set forth inSection 1.4(a) or Section 1.4(b) are referred to herein as "Unvested Restricted Units".
 All Restricted Units and all Investor Units are referred to herein as the "Covered Units".